The best work gloves for winter for your team

 2. Grip capacity

-If glove manufacturers choose the coating route, they would typically coat the palm areas of their gloves with either polyurethane (PU) or nitrile.
+If the glove manufacturers choose the coating route, they would typically coat the palm areas of their gloves with either polyurethane (PU) or nitrile.
 PU is often the more common coating used on regular work gloves, as this is more dexterous and allows for increased grip.

 For cold conditions, however, nitrile coating is the prime choice.
 Gloves with this coating offer increased warmth and protection for workers’ hands.
 Nitrile coating is also waterproof, insulating the user and further protecting workers’ hands from frostbite.